-- Because of the early feedback you will be able to improve the website focusing on the things the visitors pointed out (not only the things you thought would be cool).
+- Because of the early feedback, you will improve the website by focusing on the things the visitors pointed out (not only the things you thought would be cool).

-The most important conclusion here is (even though it sounds kinda strange) that a simple solution is better that a perfect solution.
-"Ok, but how to implement this approach?"
+The most important conclusion here is (even though it sounds kind of strange) that a simple solution is better than a perfect solution.
+“Ok, but how to implement this approach?”

 Details consume a massive amount of time.
 That’s why you need to skip them and get back to them later, during one of the next phases of the work (or don’t get back to them at all).
 So what do I mean by “later”?
 When is the best time to get back to details?